Flank/flank-dashboard/docs/07_code_coverage_artifact_import.md

 # CI artifacts import
 > Summary of the proposed change

-Configuring CI tool to export coverage metric as artifact to make it available through API.
+Configuring CI tool to export coverage metric as an artifact to make it available through API.

 # References
 > Link to supporting documentation, GitHub tickets, etc.